-Contrarily to the previous one, Cluster 4 is extremely homogeneous (see Table \ref{tab:descrclusters}).
-It contains almost exclusively quantitative (32 out of 35) macro-level studies (30 out of 35).
+Contrary to the previous one, Cluster 4 is extremely homogeneous.
+It contains almost exclusively quantitative (32 out of 35) and macro-level studies (30 out of 35).
 It covers equally slow- and fast-onset events and their impact on mobility.
-Most importantly, it aggregates 23 of the 30 papers reviewed in \cite{hoffmann2020meta}, making this cluster very representative and comparable to \cite{hoffmann2020meta}'s meta-analysis.
-Additionally, this community appears to be solid also in terms of theoretical and empirical approach, as micro-founded gravity or pseudo-gravity models are widely used in it (more than half of them uses such models).
+Most importantly, it aggregates 23 of the 30 papers reviewed in \cite{hoffmann2020meta}, making this cluster very representative and comparable to \cite{hoffmann2020meta}'s MA.
+Additionally, this community appears to be solid also in terms of theoretical and empirical approaches, as micro-founded gravity or pseudo-gravity models are widely used in it (more than half of them use such models).
 None of the studies find a negative impact of environmental factors on migration, they mainly estimate positive and significant outcomes, with few not-significant results for specific cases.
-The most locally cited macro papers are included in this cluster (see Table \ref{tab:citmost}), which also receive high global citations with an average of citations per document of 24.91 (even though lower than Cluster 1).
+The most locally cited macro papers are included in this cluster, which also receive high global citations with an average of citations per document 24.91 (even though lower than Cluster 1).

-This description of clusters composition serves as a preliminary investigation of which are the main characteristics linking papers together through their citation behavior.
+This description of cluster composition serves as a preliminary investigation of which are the main characteristics linking papers together through their citation behavior.
 It emerges that stronger links are given by diverse indicators varying across clusters.
-To test which are the sources of heterogeneity between clusters that aggregate papers within a cluster and their impact on the estimated effect size, in the next section we will use this partitioning to run four separate MAs and compare the conclusions.
+To test which are the sources of heterogeneity between clusters that aggregate papers within a cluster and their impact on the estimated effect size, in the next section, we will use this partitioning to run four separate MAs and compare the conclusions.

-\section{Meta-analysis}
+\section{Meta-Analysis}